Skip to main content

 }

-• the status is "0" (and not a regular HTTP status code - like 200)
+• status is “0” (not a normal HTTP status code like 200)

-• the statusText is empty
+• statusText is empty

-• the headers object is also empty
+• headers is empty

 Use case for an opaque response

-The browser does allow us to access cross-origin resources for a subset of elements including <script>, <img>, <video>, <audio>, <link rel="stylesheet">, <object>, <embed> and <iframe>.
+Browsers already let us pull cross-origin resources for certain elements: <script>, <img>, <video>, <audio>, <link rel="stylesheet">, <object>, <embed> and <iframe>.

 Workbox.js